Part of Running a Family Office Under $100M

 If you're at 0.5-0.8% all-in and mostly in index funds with a simple structure, that's lean.
 If you're at 1.0-1.5% and getting real wealth planning, coordination, alternatives access, and genuine service, that's arguably fair.
 If you're at 2.0%+ and you're not sure what you're getting for it, something's wrong.

 The founder I mentioned earlier discovered he was at 2.1%.
-When he dug in, here's what he found: a wealth manager fee of 0.85%, underlying fund costs averaging 0.55%, one PE fund with 2% management fee dragging up the average, tax and legal running another 0.3%, various small costs adding 0.2%.
+When he dug in, here's what he found: wealth manager fee of 0.85%, underlying fund costs averaging 0.55%, one PE fund with 2% management fee dragging up the average, tax and legal running another 0.3%, and various small costs adding 0.2%.
 Each line seemed defensible in isolation.
 The total wasn't.

 He didn't fire everyone.
 He renegotiated the wealth manager fee (got 15 basis points off), moved some holdings to lower-cost equivalents, and decided one of the PE commitments wasn't worth making again.
 Brought total costs down to about 1.5%.
 Still not cheap, but he could justify what he was paying.